 Here are a few alternative clear aligner treatments worth considering:

 We think Byte is one of the most innovative and compelling at-home aligner companies out there.
 They boast an average treatment plan length of 4–5 months, and with every aligner package, they include a high-frequency vibration device called HyperByte, which they say “may help reduce discomfort.”
 Then, after you wrap up treatment, they help you maintain that smile for life with their Byte for Life Guarantee.

 For a more detailed look at Byte, check out our comprehensive Byte review.

 Candid is the only provider that blends elements of in-office and at-home care.
 Their hybrid model requires two office visits to kick things off — one to get your digital scan and one to check your aligners, then take them home.
-They currently partner with over 200 dentists across the country and are adding more to their network all the time.
+They currently partner with over 800 dentists across the country.

 For a more detailed look at Candid, check out our comprehensive Candid review.

 SmileDirectClub is the first and best-known home aligner brand.
 They’ve treated more patients than all of the other home aligner companies combined.
 They currently have over 100 SmileShop locations nationwide, where you can get your teeth scanned for free, plus they offer financing for every customer and prorated refunds during treatment.

 For a more detailed look at SmileDirectClub, check out our comprehensive SmileDirectClub review.